-The EdiRe software allows you to perform the WPL corrections.
+The EdiRe software allows WPL corrections.
 Figure 30 shows a portion of the "Webb correction" instruction that can be used for the WPL correction.

 The details about how to perform the WPL correction using EdiRe are covered during the EC training course conducted at Campbell Scientific.
 Please contact Campbell Scientific for more information about our EC training course.